Single transferable vote: Example for a non-partisan election

-Note that if Hamburger had received only one vote when Chicken was eliminated, it still would have won because the only other remaining candidate, Oranges, has fewer votes so would have been declared defeated in the next round.
+Note that if Hamburger had received only one vote when Chicken was eliminated, it still would have won because the only other remaining candidate, Oranges, had fewer votes, so would have been declared defeated in the next round.
 This would have left Hamburger as the last remaining candidate to fill the last open seat, even if it did not have quota.

+As in many STV elections, most of the candidates in winning position in the first round went on to be elected in the end.
+The leading front runners were Pears and Hamburgers, both of whom were elected.
+There was a three-way tie for third between Cake, Chicken and Oranges, Cake coming out on top in the end.
+Transfers seldom affect the election of more than one or two of the initial front runners and sometimes none at all.